Ingrid Burrington: Career

-Burrington has also held adjunct teaching positions at Cooper Union (2018), Rhode Island School of Design (2017), and School for Poetic Computation (2015-2016).
+Burrington has also held adjunct teaching positions at Cooper Union (2018-2019, 2024-2025), The New School (2021), Rhode Island School of Design (2017), and School for Poetic Computation (2015–2016).
 As of spring 2020 she is involved in the Humans in Residence (HIRs) program within the NYU Tisch School of The Arts.

+She has also participated in numerous residencies, held teaching positions, and presented talks and workshops to the public.
+Burrington is currently represented as an artist by NOME, an art gallery focused on raising awareness about current issues and based in Berlin.
+She is also a founding member of Deep Lab.

+Education

+Burrington graduated from the Maryland Institute College of Art in 2009 with a BFA in Printmaking and completed her doctorate at the Department of Geography and Spatial Sciences at the University of Delaware in January 2026.

 Selected events and exhibitions

 Some of the most recent events and exhibitions that have displayed her work include: